 Arkansas's core sex trafficking offense, Ark.
-Code Ann. § 5-18-103(a)(4) (Trafficking of persons), applies to the actions of buyers, stating, "A person commits the offense of trafficking in persons if he or she knowingly... [r]ecruits, entices, solicits, isolates, harbors, transports, provides, maintains, or obtains a minor for commercial sexual activity...."
-Subsection (d) clarifies that this section was intended to apply to buyers by imposing an additional fine on those who violated "this section by offering to pay, agreeing to pay, or paying a fee to engage in sexual activity...."

-Further, Ark.
-Code Ann. § 5-18-104(a) (Patronizing a victim of human trafficking) expressly applies to buyers of commercial sex.
-It states, "A person commits the offense of patronizing a victim of human trafficking if he or she knowingly engages in commercial sexual activity with another person knowing that the other person is a victim of human trafficking."
-As noted, however, this offense requires the buyer to know the other person is a victim of human trafficking.
+Code Ann. § 5-18-103(a)(4)2 (Trafficking of persons), criminalizes buyer conduct, stating, "A person commits the offense of trafficking in persons if he or she knowingly . . . [r]ecruits, entices, solicits, isolates, harbors, transports, provides, maintains, or obtains a minor for commercial sexual activity . . . ."
+Subsection (d) clarifies that this section was intended to apply to buyers by imposing an additional fine on those who violated "this section by offering to pay, agreeing to pay, or paying a fee to engage in sexual activity . . . ."
+Ark.
+Code Ann. § 5-18-104(a)3 (Patronizing a victim of human trafficking) also applies to buyers of commercial sex but only to the extent that the buyer knew or should have known the patronized person had a trafficker.
+It states, "A person commits the offense of patronizing a victim of human trafficking if he or she knowingly engages in commercial sexual activity with another person who he or she knows or reasonably should know is a victim of human trafficking."